Born in Valladolid in 1946, where his grandfather was an architect, but from the age of two, he lived in Cádiz where he saw the Light.

-More than 30 editions of the books with his texts “La Idea Construida” [The Built Idea], “Pensar con las manos” [Thinking with your hands], and Principia Architectonica have been published in several languages.
-In 2014 he published, “Poetica Architectonica”.
-In 2015 “The Built Idea” has been translated into English and Chinese and “Quiero ser arquitecto” has been edited by Los libros de la Catarata.
-Recently, all his work has been gathered in a book, “Complete Works” by Thames & Hudson, and in 2016, his latest texts have been published under the title “Varia Architectonica”.
-He believes in Architecture as a Built Idea.
-And he believes that the principle components of Architecture are Gravity that constructs Space and Light that constructs Time.
+And more than 30 editions of the books with his texts “La Idea Construida” [The Built Idea], “Pensar con las manos” [Thinking with your hands], and Principia Architectonica have been published in several languages.
+In 2014 he published “Poetica Architectonica”, in 2015 The Built Idea was translated into English and Chinese and in 2016 his latest texts were published under the title “Varia Architectonica”.
+Recently, all his work has been gathered in a book, “Complete Works” by Thames & Hudson.
+In 2017, he published “Teaching to teach”, in 2019, “Palimpsesto Architectonico”, in 2020, “Rewriting” and “Trece trucos de Arquitectura” and, in 2021, he has published “Sapere Aude.
+Rewriting 2”.